XorTroll/uLaunch/README.md

 ## Errors

-If you get a crash using {qlaunch-reimpl}, please check:
+If you get a crash using uLaunch, please check:

 - If the crash's title is `0100000000001000`, `010000000000100B`, `0100000000001009` or `01008BB00013C000` and **you know for sure you have this project in your SD**, then it is very likely related to this project.